 Your Monthly Legislative Update

-NGAUS legislative staff continues to engage with Congressional offices on top FY20 priorities.
-Currently, engagement is particularly focused on House Armed Services Committee offices regarding authorization provisions and Senate Appropriations Committee offices regarding Army and Air National Guard funding provisions, including UH-60M Black Hawk procurement and C-130 modernization and recapitalization.
+Additionally, NGAUS legislative staff continues to engage with Congressional appropriations leaders on top FY20 priorities.
+Engagement is particularly focused on Senate Appropriations Committee offices regarding Army and Air National Guard funding provisions, including UH-60M Black Hawk procurement and C-130 modernization and recapitalization.